ua-datalab/QNLP/Project-Plan.md

 	- are we trying to beat.
 Decided we will do the baseline first on LLMs

 # General correspondence:
-* why did we decide to go with spanish first and not Uspanthekan?
+- why did we decide to go with spanish first and not Uspanthekan?
 	- Lambeq pipeline seems to have a language model requirements and needs embeddings.
 We have some for Spanish, none for Uspantekan
 	- We have direct Uspanteqan-Spanish translations, but not English-Uspanteqan.
 Which means that if things fail, we have no way to examine what happened if we used an English model.
+- How many hours can Megh work on QNLP?
+	- This semester: 5hrs, as workshop is also a responsibility
+ 	- Two 10hr projects may derail dissertation
+- Spring 2025: 12/8 split will work, as fewer hours needed for creating content